It costs a business an average of more than £30,000 to replace an employee.

 Don't make this mistake.

 The recruitment process shouldn't be about finding the best candidate on paper.
-Instead, you should be looking for the candidate that can excel in the role, and, critically, the candidate that will best fit your organisation.
+Instead, look for the candidate who can excel in the role and, critically, the candidate who will best fit your organisation.

-Where you can afford to, hire for the long term, not the short term.
-This'll give you more return on your initial investment (the hiring and on-boarding process), whilst delaying the costs associated with the voluntary resignation of an employee.
+Where you can afford to, hire for the long term not the short term.
+This will give you more return on your initial investment (the hiring and onboarding process) while delaying the costs associated with an employee's voluntary resignation.

 Recruitment on a budget